SteveDoyle2/pyNastran/pyNastran/bdf/dev_vectorized/readme.txt

      - Element slice methods to get eids 1,2,3 (model.elements[3],
        model.elements[[1,2,3]] and model.elements[1:10:2])
        For missing elements/properties, it returns:
-         - Option A:  None if values don't exist
+         - Option A:  NaN / None if values don't exist
          - Option B:  No entry
          - Option C:  Crash
          - no decision has been made on this, but leaning towards Option B